-- The Poisson distribution is the discrete probability distribution of the number of events occurring, independently of each other, in a given interval of time, given the average number of times the event occurs over that time period. - The density function of a Poisson distribution is for $x = 0, 1, 2, \ldots$ and $\lambda > 0$. λ is called the parameter of the distribution and is the average number of occured events in a unit of time.
+- The Poisson distribution is the discrete probability distribution of the number of occurrences of an event in a given interval of time, length or space, given the average number of times the event occurs over that time (length, space) period, knowing that the events occur independently of each other. - The density function of a Poisson distribution is for $x = 0, 1, 2, \ldots$ and $\lambda > 0$. λ is called the parameter of the distribution and is the average number of occured events in a unit of time.
 Notation: $X \sim Poiss(\lambda)$